YottaDB/YDB-Web-Server/README.md

 * `--ws-port nnnnn` An application level flag to tell the application where a web socket server will be located.
 This server itself does not implement web sockets.
 Available in variable `httpoptions("ws-port")`.
+* `--client-config /x/y/z` An application level flag to tell the application where a client configuration file is located on the file system.
+The server itself does not use this.
+Available in variable `httpoptions("client-config")`.

 Full documentation is located [here](https://docs.yottadb.com/Plugins/ydbwebserver.html).